needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 To install the sample, follow these steps:

-1. In your Unity Editor project, go to **Window** > **Package Manager**.
+1. Open your application project in the Unity Editor.
+2. Go to **Window** > **Package Manager**.
 3. In the **Packages** list of the **Package Manager**, select **Unity Cloud Assets**.
 4. Select the **Samples** tab.
 5. Select **Import** next to **Asset Management**.

    ![Screenshot of the samples import section of the package manager window](images/import-manager-sample.png)

-4. When the import is complete, the imported sample appears in the `Assets/Samples/Unity Cloud Assets/<package-version>/Asset Management` folder.
+6. When the import is complete, the imported sample appears in the `Assets/Samples/Unity Cloud Assets/<package-version>/Asset Management` folder.

 ## Run the sample